coltonromannose/snowflake_dbt_project/README.md

 4. **Create dbt Cloud account** via Snowflake Partner Connect
 5. **Build dbt models** for raw → transform → mart layers
 6. **Deploy models** to generate production-ready tables in Snowflake

+## Usage Examples

+- **Business Intelligence**: Query modeled data from the `mart` layer in tools like Tableau or Power BI
+- **Data Validation**: Use the `transform` layer to flag missing or inconsistent records
+- **Data Science**: Access structured Snowflake data in Jupyter notebooks or ML workflows
+- **Auditing**: Trace business metrics back through dbt model layers to the original API source